-This healthy Whole Wheat Banana Bread Recipe with Sea Salt has plenty of flavour and attitude.
+This nutritious Easy Whole Wheat Baked Banana Bread with Sea Salt has plenty of flavour and attitude.
 The combination of sweet, caramel notes of baked bananas and sea salt crystals is pure deliciousness and you don’t even have to be a banana bread fan to love this recipe!

-Enjoy this delicious Whole Wheat Banana Bread Recipe with Sea Salt for breakfast, snack or as a healthy lunchbox idea.
+Today on the blog delicious and Easy Whole Wheat Baked Banana Bread with Sea Salt.
 There are countless versions of banana bread as it’s easy to make, economical (a great way to use up your overripe bananas) and loved by adults and children alike.
 Despite its popularity I have never come across a banana bread with salt – until I made one myself:)

-If you are not convinced that sweet and salty make a good pairing ask yourself what it is about certain savoury snacks, such as potato crisps/chips for example, that makes them so moreish.
-These snacks tend to be very salty, but I don’t think it’s just the salt alone that we crave – I think it’s the combination of salt and sugar that these savoury snacks inevitably contain.
-The same is true for sauces (think ketchup), tinned foods, chutneys etc. And what about salted caramel that we’ve recently come to love so much?
+If you are not convinced that sweet and salty make a good pairing think what it is about certain savoury snacks, such as potato crisps/chips for example, that makes them so moreish.
+These snacks tend to be very salty, but I don’t think it’s just the salt alone that we crave.
+I think it’s the combination of salt and sugar that these savoury snacks inevitably contain.
+The same is true for sauces (think ketchup!), tinned foods, chutneys etc. And what about salted caramel that we’ve recently come to love so much?
 Sweet and salty dessert can absolutely work.

 So why not salted banana bread?